Charan2437/BuzzOnEarth/README.md

 ## Approach: EV Station Placement
 The solution uses a combination of **Reinforcement Learning (RL)** and **Machine Learning (ML) classification** to optimize EV station placement in cities.
 The key methodology involves:
 1. **Dividing cities into grids** for manageable analysis.
-2. **Applying a machine learning classifier** to each grid to predict the suitability of EV stations.
+2. **Applying a machine / deep learning classifier** to each grid to predict the suitability of EV stations.
 3. **Reinforcement Learning** selects and refines the grid selection process until optimal placements are identified.

 ### Dataset